§24.9. Quality early literacy initiative; legislative findings; development; criteria;

 priority of the state's educational system.

-B. The state Department of Education shall develop a comprehensive and evidence-based early literacy initiative for students in kindergarten through third grade.
+evidence-based early literacy initiative for students in kindergarten through third grade.
 The

 department shall: